macdonaldr93/bloombug-money/README.md

 # mint-fns

-**mint-fns** provides the most comprehensive, yet simple and consistent toolset for manipulating JavaScript money and currency in a browser & Node.js.
+The most comprehensive, yet simple and consistent toolset for manipulating JavaScript money and currency in a browser & Node.js.

 ## Getting started